ULBS50001/2 LEAP British Sign Language - Part 1 (A1.1)

 The course may be of particular value for students seeking a career in health or education, or for those who have contact with deaf people through work, friends, or family.
 It may also be of intrinsic interest to linguists.
 The course does not lead to a formal vocational qualification; however, this course is equivalent to an entry level three in British Sign Language.

-Topics covered over the 11-week course include: Deaf awareness, culture and history, fingerspelling, communication signs, greetings and family, numbers- & colours, asking for directions.
+Topics covered over the 11-week course include: Deaf awareness, culture and history, fingerspelling, communication signs, greetings and family, numbers- & colours, asking for direction.

 Upon successful completion of the course, students will:

 - be able to understand and converse in short, simple sentence communication in BSL;

 - be able to communicate using BSL in simple, routine situations;

 - demonstrate an ability to use a basic BSL vocabulary and grammar;